World No Tobacco Day: May 31

 In 2021, approximately 70% of people who ever had a perceived unhealthy relationship with substance use considered themselves to be recovering or in recovery.1 In this final week of National Recovery...

 Language shapes our perceptions, beliefs, and attitudes, and it can influence the quality-of-care people receive.
-Unfortunately, pregnant individuals and mothers with substance use disorder (SUD)...
+Unfortunately, pregnant women and mothers with substance use disorder (SUD) often face...

 Substance use during pregnancy remains a major issue in the U.S. According to the 2021 National Survey on Drug Use and Health, 19.6% of pregnant women reported using illicit drugs, tobacco products...